 A slip and access channel connecting the slip to the Coos Bay Navigation Channel at approximate Channel Mile 7.3 (Figure 1.1-2) will be constructed.
 JCEP will utilize the east side of the slip for the LNG ship berth.
 Tug-assist berths will be located on the north side of the slip.
-There is no berth on the west side of the slip.
-The area above the sheet pile wall on the west side of the slip will be used to create a berm as a location for the placement of dredge material.
-JCEP will enter into an exclusive lease with the Port for the water surface on the west side of the slip to prevent any development activity without the permission of JCEP.
-Thus, this exclusive lease would require a project developer to seek permission from JCEP for any use of the west side of the slip.
-No request for such a use has been received by JCEP to date.
+At present the west side of the slip will be undeveloped.
+JCEP will construct the LNG ship loading facilities (loading arms, piping, impoundments, control buildings, and hazard detection and prevention systems) from the shoreside on the east berth.

 The new slip will be created from an existing upland area.
 The inside dimensions at the toe of the slope of the slip measure approximately 700 feet along the north boundary and approximately 1,500 feet and 1,200 feet along the western and eastern boundaries, respectively.
 The minimum water depth within the slip is minus 45 feet NAVD88 (North American Vertical Datum of 1988).
-Side slopes are anticipated to be initially constructed at 3 horizontal (H): 1 vertical (V), and the top of the slope is proposed at elevation +25 feet NAVD88.
+Side slopes are anticipated to be initially constructed at 3 horizontal (H):1 vertical (V), and the top of the slope is proposed at elevation +25 feet NAVD88.
 The eastern side of the slip will be used for an LNG berth and the northern end will be used for a tractor tug dock (Figure 1.1-2).